 Blind (or blindfolded) character examples:

-- Daredevil: Blind superhero.
-And a defence attorney as his civilian job.
+- Daredevil is Marvel's foremost blind superhero, and a defense attorney as his civilian job.

-- The fact that no one ever sees Judge Dredd's eyes through his helmet's dark visor is supposed to be a reference to this.
+- Judge Dredd: The fact that no one ever sees Judge Dredd's eyes through his helmet's dark visor is supposed to be a reference to this.
 Moreover, he was blinded once when he visited a Bad Future.
 When he returned to the present, he had Electronic Eyes inserted.

 - Max Carrados: Blind detective created by Ernest Bramah.